 How to get to Algarve

-The easiest way to reach Algarve from Europe is by flying to Faro Airport (FAO), while Lisbon Airport is a popular option for international flights.
-From Lisbon, it takes 2.5-3 hours by train or car to reach Faro.
-For this Algarve itinerary, we were coming from Seville, as it’s only a 2-hour drive.
-So, the Algarve region can be easily combined with any Southern Spain road trip.
+The easiest way to reach the Algarve from within Europe is by flying into Faro Airport (FAO), while Lisbon Airport is a common choice for international travelers.
+From Lisbon, it takes about 2.5 to 3 hours to reach Faro by car or train.

 Best time to visit Algarve